ElMagdo/JavaCodes/JavaJavaJava/Task5/readme.md

 ![temperature ui](tempui.png)

-EXERCISE 5.7 A Certificate of Deposit (CD) is an investment instru- ment that accumulates interest at a given rate for an initial principal over a fixed number of years.
-The formula for compounding interest is shown in Table 5.11.
+***5.2*** A Certificate of Deposit (CD) is an investment instrument that accumulates interest at a given rate for an initial principal over a fixed number of years.
+The formula for compounding interest is shown below.
 It assumes that interest is compounded annually.
-For daily compounding, the annual rate must be divided by 365, and the com- pounding period must be multiplied by 365, giving: a = p(1 + r/365) 365n .
+For daily compounding, the annual rate must be *divided by 365*, and the compounding period must be *multiplied by 365*, giving: `a = p(1 + r/365)` <sup>`365n`</sup>.
-Implement a BankCD class that calculates the maturity value of a CD.
-Fig- ure 5.11 gives the design of the class.
-It should have three instance vari- ables for the CD’s principal, rate, and years.
+Implement a `BankCD class` that calculates the **maturity value** of a CD.
+It should have `three` instance variables for the CD’s `principal`, `rate`, and `years`.
 Its constructor method sets the initial values of these variables when a BankCD is instantiated.
-Its two public methods calculate the maturity value using yearly and daily Figure 5.11: The BankCD class.SECTION 5.7 •
-Character Data and Operators
-231
-compounding interest, respectively.
-Use the Math.pow() method to cal- culate maturity values.
+Its `two` public methods calculate the maturity value using *yearly* and *daily* compounding interest, respectively.
+Use the `Math.pow()` method to calculate maturity values.
 For example, the following expression calculates maturity value with annual compounding:
-
-p r i n c i p a l ∗ Math . pow( 1 + r a t e , y e a r s ) TABLE 5.12 Formula for calculating compound interest a = p(1 + r) n where
-•
-•
-•
-•
+`principal ∗ Math.pow(1 + rate, years)`
+Formula for calculating compound interest: `a = p(1 + r)`<sup>`n`</sup>
-a is the CD’s value at the end of the nth year p is the principal or original investment amount r is the annual interest rate n is the number of years or the compounding period EXERCISE 5.8 Design a command-line user interface to the BankCD class that lets the user input principal, interest rate, and years, and re- ports the CD’s maturity value with both yearly and daily compounding.
+where `a` is the CD’s value at the end of the nth year,
+`p` is the principal or original investment amount,
+`r` is the annual interest rate,
+`n` is the number of years or the compounding period.

+EXERCISE 5.8 Design a command-line user interface to the BankCD class that lets the user input principal, interest rate, and years, and re- ports the CD’s maturity value with both yearly and daily compounding.